Southern Railway 4501: Second excursion service

-On September 6, 2014, No. 4501 was steamed up for the first time in 18 years, and it made its debut at TVRM's 2014 Railfest.
-The locomotive made a test run from Chattanooga to LaFayette, Georgia, on the Chattooga and Chickamauga Railway line on September 25, in preparation for TVRM's upcoming annual Summerville Steam Special on October 4 that year.
+On March 5, 2014, No. 4501 was steamed up and went under a stationary steam test.
+On September 6, it moved under its own power for the first time in 18 years, and made its debut at TVRM's 2014 Railfest.
+The locomotive made a test run from Chattanooga to LaFayette, Georgia, on the Chattooga and Chickamauga Railway line on September 25, in preparation for TVRM's scheduled Summerville Steam Special excursions on October 4, 11, 18, 25 & 26 and November 1, 2 & 8 that year.
+It also double-headed with No. 630 on the November 8 excursion.

-On May 1, 2015, No. 4501 returned to the Norfolk Southern main line for the first time in 21 years and successfully completed a test round trip from TVRM to Cleveland, Tennessee.
+On May 1, 2015, No. 4501 returned to the NS mainline for the first time in 21 years and successfully completed a test round trip from TVRM to Cleveland, Tennessee.
 On June 26, No. 4501 began to participate in the 21st Century Steam program, running the Radford Rambler excursion from Bristol to Radford, Virginia.
-On June 27, the locomotive pulled the Lonesome Pine Special excursion from Bristol to Bulls Gap, Tennessee, and ran the Radford Rambler again on June 28.
+On June 27, the locomotive pulled the Lonesome Pine Special excursion from Bristol to Bulls Gap, Tennessee, and ran the Radford Rambler again the next day.
 On September 12 and 13, No. 4501 hauled a round trip excursion from Chattanooga to Cleveland, during TVRM's 2015 Railfest.
-Two weeks later, the locomotive hauled the Nancy Hanks Special excursion from Macon to Tennille, Georgia.
+On September 26 and 27 that year, the locomotive hauled the Nancy Hanks Special round-trip excursion from Macon to Tennille, Georgia.

-No. 4501 was planned to run the Piedmont Limited round trip excursion from Atlanta to Toccoa, Georgia, on October 3 and 4, 2015, but it was canceled on October 1 due to Hurricane Joaquin, making the locomotive's career for the 21st Century Steam program short-lived.
-Norfolk Southern officially ended their 21st Century Steam program, while No. 4501 remained at TVRM to continue excursion operations and became the main motive power for its annual Summerville Steam Special excursion from Chattanooga to Summerville, Georgia.
+No. 4501 was planned to run the Piedmont Limited round-trip excursion from Atlanta to Toccoa, Georgia, on October 3 and 4, 2015, but it was canceled on October 2 due to Hurricane Joaquin, making the locomotive's career for the 21st Century Steam program short-lived.
+No. 4501 left NS rails and returned to TVRM.
+NS officially ended their 21st Century Steam program and No. 4501 remained at TVRM to continue pulling the Missionary Ridge Local and Summerville Steam Special excursions.
+It also ran the first Summerville Steam Special excursion on March 4, 2017, in the spring season.

-In September 2019, No. 4501 was temporarily masqueraded as Louisville and Nashville J-3 Mikado No. 1593 for the Louisville & Nashville Railroad Historical Society annual convention.
-On September 7, 2024, No. 4501 was temporarily masqueraded as Gulf, Mobile and Ohio No. 4382, as part of a Founder's Day night photo session.
+In September 2019, No. 4501 was masqueraded to look like an L&N J-3 Mikado class steam locomotive for the Louisville & Nashville Railroad Historical Society annual convention.
+It was equipped with a larger Sunbeam type headlight, which was from L&N 2-8-0 No. 1301 and on loan from the Kentucky Steam Heritage Corporation (KSHC), the current owner of No. 2716.
+While the L&N numbered their fleet of 93 J-3 Mikados from 1500 to 1592, No. 4501 was renumbered to 1593 with the road number painted on the lens, which was a common tradition for L&N steam locomotives.
+(Note: No. 4501 was also equipped with a L&N 3-chime freight style whistle, which was also on loan from the KSHC.)
+On September 7, 2024, the locomotive was temporarily masqueraded as Gulf, Mobile and Ohio No. 4382, as part of a Founder's Day night photo session.
+Around September 2025, No. 4501 was masqueraded again as Central of Georgia No. 699, as part of a Founder's Day daytime photo session.